isaac-westaway/agency/posts/qr-code-micro-app.md

 ### Scanning the QR image to load the content

-On the front-end, it's simple just a page for this URL we generated earlier `https://qr.pixegami.com/view?tag={qr_tag}` to look up the table value for the item with that `tag`.

-I [used](https://github.com/pixegami/qr-code-webapp/blob/main/qr-code-site/src/components/pages/ViewPage.tsx#L19) a [React `useEffect` hook](https://reactjs.org/docs/hooks-effect.html), which lets me make an API call once the page loads.
+I [used](https://github.com/wynnumwebservices/) a [React `useEffect` hook](https://reactjs.org/docs/hooks-effect.html), which lets me make an API call once the page loads.

 I have another API on the back-end, which receives this `tag` and looks up the saved message.
 It then sends it back for the front-end to display.